 Lease or buy

-Leases and loans are two different methods of vehicle financing.
-When you lease, you finance the use of a vehicle; when you buy, you finance the purchase of a vehicle.
+Leases and loans are 2 different methods of car financing.
+When you lease, you finance the use of a car.

 When you buy, you pay for the entire cost of a vehicle, regardless of how many miles you drive it.
 This typically includes a down payment, sales taxes, and an interest rate determined by your lender.
 The monthly payment on an auto loan is determined by several factors: